We've been featured in:

 • If your employer were to send out an email containing your personal data to the wrong email address, this could lead to significant financial or emotional harm.

-Employer Breached Data Protection Compensation Payouts
+Employer Personal Data Breach Compensation Claim Payouts

 Following a breach of data protection at work, you might be interested in finding out the potential value of your claim.
 You could be awarded compensation for both your material and non-material damage.